-- 9. To be eligible for the award of a diploma a student must satisfy the examiners in the assessments prescribed for the programme within a period of two years from the satisfactory completion of the prescribed period of study.
-In special cases this period of two years may be extended by the School. - 10.
+- 11. To be eligible for the award of a diploma a student must satisfy the examiners in the assessments prescribed for the programme.
+This should take place within the School's standard period of registration for Taught Masters programmes as defined within the General Academic Regulations.
+Failure to achieve an award within the maximum period of registration allowed will result in de-registration - 12.
 A student awarded a diploma will be awarded a Pass, Merit or Distinction.